svalcken/fritzbox_exporter/README.md

 [AVM Fritzbox](http://avm.de/produkte/fritzbox/)
 to prometheus.

-This exporter is tested with a Fritzbox 7590 software version 07.12.
+This exporter is tested with a Fritzbox 7590 software version 07.12 and 07.20.

 The goal of the fork is: